PaimaStudios/paima-engine-docs/docs/home/5 - chain-data-extensions.md

   - `"erc20-deposit"`;
 - `contractAddress`: The address of the contract to read data from;
 - `startBlockHeight`: The starting blockheight from which you want the data to be read, zero by default; You should always set this to the block height that the smart contract was deployed on when in production.
-- `initializationPrefix`: For extensions that trigger scheduled inputs (ERC721 and ERC20Deposit) specifies the prefix used with these scheduled inputs;
+- `scheduledPrefix`: For extensions that trigger scheduled inputs (ERC721 and ERC20Deposit) specifies the prefix used with these scheduled inputs;
 - `depositAddress`: This field is only used by the ERC20Deposit extension type to specify the target address of transactions you are interested in tracking.

 If you try to run your game node with an invalid or non-existent CDE config file, Paima Engine will report the problem to you and then carry on as if no chain data extensions were specified.